 If you are not ready to talk to somebody but want to get more information about your situation, the web is a great place to do that.
 If you are concerned about privacy, you should know that most computers keep track of websites you visit.
 If you are concerned about this please review how to clear your web browser's history or use a public computer such as at a lab on campus, a public library or at a friend’s house.

 If you feel that your current housing situation is no longer safe or comfortable, OVA can discuss options for a change of housing.
-There may also be the option to move the alleged perpetrator if they live in CU housing with assistance from OIEC and OVA.
+There may also be the option to move the alleged perpetrator if they live in CU housing with assistance from OIEC and or OVA.

 If you are worried about how this situation may be impacting your schoolwork, OVA is here to help.
 You deserve to be in school and to meet your goals.
 The OVA can discuss options for managing academic issues while maintaining privacy.
 There are concrete things the University can do to help with your situation.